 So without further ado, let’s shine the spotlight and illuminate some amazing experiences in these dark and spooky times, starting with….

-Spectrum Games are a company that really deserve more love and recognition than they get in the eotlf tabletop gaming.
+Spectrum Games are a company that really deserve more love and recognition than they get in the field of tabletop gaming.
 While a lot of the big names in the business, Dungeons and Dragons, World of Darkness, etc., focus on large kitchen sink-style fantasy settings and experiences, Spectrum’s projects are a lot more specific.
-Sure, Onyx Path Publishing’s urban fantasy setting is rich with mythology spanning millennia of vampire politics, reality-warping wizards, and dark gods just ripe with storytelling possibilities, in fact we’re due for our third video game adaptation of that material sometime in 2020, but that kind of scale can’t exactly be made to fit something as pure and straightforward as wanting to play a game where the players are in a cheesy 1980s cartoon complete with rules on how to market your various heroes’ play sets and accessories.
+Sure, Onyx Path Publishing’s urban fantasy setting is rich with mythology spanning millennia of vampire politics, reality-warping wizards, and dark gods just ripe with storytelling possibilities, in fact we’re due for our third video game adaptation of that material sometime in 2020, but that kind of scale can’t exactly be made to fit something as pure and straightforward.
+Like wanting to play a game where the players are in a cheesy 1980s cartoon complete with rules on how to market your various heroes’ play sets and accessories.
 Or playing as a bunch of stupid teenagers in a campy slasher movie, one where you are rewarded points for playing into silly tropes and cliches like investigating strange noises alone or not calling the police, or drinking and doing drugs while a killer is loose.

 Spectrum has found their very particular niche with these experiences, and they always manage to be more affordable and accessible than the multitude of supplements and expansions that other big names parade around with.

 Now, their latest project seems to push this ambition even further with an affordable miniatures war game that apes and aesthetic feel of dystopian near-future bloodsport, Urban Manhunt.